giovaniv/bar-chart-lib/README.md

 - Increase the options for the chart, like title and space between another chart;
 - Possibility to manipulate the axis, inverting the chart;
 - Possibility to insert multiple values for each bar;
+- Consider negative numbers in Axis of values;

 # External Resources
 [W3Schools - JavaScript](https://www.w3schools.com/js/default.asp)